HopkinsLaboratory/Graphormer-IR/README.md

 # Installation
 ## Docker [April 2025]
-We have developed a Docker Image to make installation and management of environments easier for Graphormer-RT.
+We have developed a Docker Image to make installation and management of environments easier for Graphormer-IR.
 Installation Instructions are as follows

 📦 How to Install and Run Graphormer-IR Using Docker Image
 1. Install the following software (if not already installed):